Celebrating Disability History Month 2024

 A diverse group of people wearing purple tops with the Law Society Logo written in white on the front.
 A man and a woman are holding up a purple banner, another man is standing in front holding a glass trophy.

-Members of the Disabled Solicitors Network celebrating their win at the Women & Diversity in Law Awards 2024 (Disability and/or Neurodiversity Initiative of the Year).
+Members of the Disabled Solicitors Network celebrating our win at the Women & Diversity in Law Awards 2024 (Disability and/or Neurodiversity Initiative of the Year).
 Photograph: Chris Seel

 Disability History Month (14 November – 20 December), is a chance to raise awareness of disabled people’s histories, identities and rights, as well as to advocate for real, long-lasting change.